 Some characteristics of the family structure are: (a) it gives to each family its identity, unity, and stability; (b) it regulates and facilitates family members’ psychosocial development, and family members’ coping mechanisms to deal effectively with stress, as well as facilitates family fulfillment of its own tasks as a family; and (c) in the presence of external stress or unexpected crisis, the family structure develops and arranges itself into a functional group to jointly perform family-related functions, preserve the family values, and transmit their behaviors.

 Finally, since family structures as an adaptive response of the family to the sociocultural system and to the historical circumstances in which it is embedded, it is expected that family structure changes its power structure, rules, and role relationships in response to situational and developmental stress (Olson, Russell, & Sprenkle, 1983).

-(*) This article is based on the Chapter II of the Qualitative Study of the Acculturative Process of Immigrant Hispanic Families.
+(*) This article is based on the Qualitative Study of the Acculturative Process of Immigrant Hispanic Parents.
 Marquez (2000).
 Doctoral Dissertation.